devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/USAGE.md

 **OWASP SAMM** is more focused on the overall maturity of an organization's software assurance and security practices, with a broader scope that includes governance, compliance, risk management, and secure software development.

+SAMM is written by security specialists for security specialists, focusing on security processes across the whole organizations.

 **DSOMM** focuses on activities that integrate security directly into the DevOps workflows.
 DSOMM takes a more technical approach, going lower in the technology stack it provides a roadmap on how to systematically improve the security in the software development.

+DSOMM is written for technical teams focused on implementing secure software.

 DSOMM has currently has a OWASP Lab status, while SAMM has a Flagship status.